-CAUTION - Please respect the following instructions to protect your catalytic converter:
+CAUTION: Please pay attention to the following to protect your catalytic converter:

 - Use only unleaded gasoline.
-Even if the gasoline contains a little lead, it could damage the reactive metals contained in the catalytic converter and disable it. - Never add rust preventive oil and engine oil into muffler, otherwise it could disable the catalytic converter.
+Even gasoline that contains a little lead could damage the reactive metals contained in the catalytic converter and disable it. - Never add rust preventive oil or engine oil into the muffler.
+Doing so could damage the catalytic converter.

 Some features described within this manual may not apply to models sold in North America.

-All descriptions and directions given are from the operator's perspective when seated in the vehicle.
+All descriptions and directions given are from the operator's perspective when properly seated.